grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 Hemi found Percy sitting at the sonar station with the headset on, listening.
 When she saw Hemi, she pulled one earpiece off.
 "That go OK?"

-"Yeah, Shakes says he is going to do the weld, Chips wants to keep working on the patch."
+"Yeah, Shakes says he is going to do the welding on the _Gnat_, Chips wants to keep working on the _Prospect's_ patch."

 "Thank god she came to her senses."